There Was Once an Asylum

 1860 - 1869

 He was survived by his wife, two sons and two of their four daughters.
-His descendants, in a similarly reasonable and unobtrusive way, continued his substantial contribution to the development of Queensland.
+His descendants, in a similarly reasonable and unobtrusive manner, continued his substantial contribution to Queensland's development.

 Henry Challinor